NUS-CS2100DE/labs/docs/manuals/01/lab_01.md

 You should have read the [Getting to know your Nexys 4](../../guides/nexys4.md) page before starting this lab.
 If you have not done so, please do so now.
 It is very important for you to know your equipment.

+To download the files you need, visit the [lab_templates](https://github.com/NUS-CS2100DE/labs/tree/main/lab_templates) folder in the GitHub repository.

 ### What is an FPGA?

 We've thrown around the term FPGA a lot so far, and even mentioned that it stands for Field Programmable Gate Array.
 But what exactly does that mean?